Threekit/treble-legacy/docs/hooks/hooks-use-nested-configurator.md

 ## Overview

-The `useNestedConfigurator` hook allows us to connect to a nested product configurator, including its metadata and price.
+The `useNestedConfigurator` hook allows a user to connect to a nested product configurator, including its metadata and price.

 The hook returns an array of four items.
 The first item is almost identical to the value returned by `getDisplayAttributes()`.
 The second item is a change handler function that passes the value passed in straight through to `setConfiguration()`.
 The third is the metadata object.
 Finally, the fourth is the price.